 In April 1975 Commando Holger Meins occupies the West German Embassy in Stockholm.
 In exchange for the hostages they want to force the release of RAF-prisoners in Germany; Andreas Baader, Ulrike Meinhof, Gudrun Ensslin, etc. The occupation lasts twelve hours and ends in defeat for the occupants, left is a blown-up Embassy and four people dead, two of them executed by the occupants.
 Karl-Heinz Dellwo, 23 years old, is arrested and sentenced to jail.
 In 1995 he is released from prison.
 Today he lives in Hamburg with his girlfriend Ella, also a former terrorist.
 Karl-Heinz is trying to create a new life for himself, but he is always haunted by his violent past.
-Written by

 25 September 2003 (Sweden)